-People are being forced to work from home; some businesses are doing well and realising that it is possible to produce results outside of the office.
+People are being forced to work from home and employers are beginning to realise that it is possible to produce results outside of an office environment.
 Does this mean that these companies will reconsider the way they manage offices?

-Potentially.
-What is certain is that any rent being spent on offices that aren't being used now, and perhaps won't be used for the foreseeable future, have to be considered as a sunk cost - and a sizeable one at that.
+What is certain is that any rent being spent on offices that aren't being used now, and perhaps won't be used for the foreseeable future, has to be considered as a sunk cost - and a sizeable one at that.

 Consequently, identifying whether or not a rental agreement can be ended may be a good thing to do.
 Clearly, when looking to do something like this, there are potential logistical issues to consider - e.g. will we be able to empty the office?
 Will we be able to find a new one when we need to?
 Is this a worthwhile measure beyond just the immediate-short-term?

 Once again, it's important to appreciate and accept that these are unprecedented times, and the rulebook has been thrown out of the window.

 The Coronavirus Job Retention Scheme has been designed to support employers whose operations have been severely affected by the coronavirus crisis.
 The Scheme will allow employers to keep employees on the payroll and keep their contract of employment in place.

 The Scheme is temporary but is open to all UK employers for a period of at least eight months backdated to March 1st, 2020.

 Up until the end of July, employers will be able to claim up to 80% of furloughed employees’ usual monthly wage costs, up to the value of £2,500 per month, as well as employer National Insurance contributions (NICs) and minimum automatic enrolment employer pension contributions on the wage.

 From August, the Scheme will change and employers will have to begin contributing the employer NICs and pension contributions.

 In September and October, employers will then be required to begin contributing to employee wages.